 - Lice can affect anyone irrespective of their socioeconomic status.

-Lice infestations are now easy to treat.
+Prevent lice infestations are now easy to treat.
 You don’t have to break your head over lice infestation.

 Not sure how to about it?
 Check the best lice prevention spray.